 But, we have a big helping hand – All emotion begins as bodily sensation – anger can start as a tightness in the belly, a heat in the face, anxiety a tightness in the chest, a feeling that you can’t breathe, depression, an emptiness, heaviness, numbness.
 These will be different for everyone, which is why I steer away from diagnosis and systematic treatment.
 Everyone’s experience of a diagnosable condition will be different, and it’s that individual experience that is important.
 When we become more bodily aware, we can start to hear and decipher how we feel about things.
 We can also be more in touch with that which inspires us, where our impulses are, and who we really are.
-As I said, discoveries here can be entirely surprising, and it can be frightening to let go of who we have become, or ways of being that have served us in the past, protecting us and getting us the contact we’ve needed to survive thus far.
-But the wonderful thing about body psychotherapy is that you’re not doing it alone!
-We work together, at your own pace, with a gratitude towards the sides of yourself that have served you in the past, and an understanding that they might not be needed in your present, which enables you to choose how to be in your future.
+Discoveries here can be entirely surprising, and it can be frightening to let go of who we have become, or ways of being that have served us in the past, protecting us and getting us the contact we’ve needed to survive thus far.
+But the wonderful thing about psychotherapy is that you’re not doing it alone.
+We work together, at your own pace, with a gratitude towards the sides of yourself that have served you in the past, and an understanding that they might not be needed in your present, which enables you to be free in your future.

 I come from a background of great cultural diversity, and also have experience with LGBT issues.
 In these troubled times it seems imperative that there is more acceptance and celebration of those around us, our diversity and our richness.
 The first step on that path is to discover and celebrate our own essential self.